Coronavirus (COVID-19) page header

 Other sources of data include the number of lab-confirmed cases (on Open Data Bristol) and central government COVID-19 data.

-You can look up the infection rate for your area by postcode on GOV.UK.
+You can look up the weekly cases in your area by postcode on GOV.UK.

 Food, medicine or essential tasks